Diabetes and Your Skin

 - Disseminated granuloma annulare: This condition causes sharply defined, ring or arc-shaped areas on the skin.
 These rashes most often occur on the fingers and ears, but they can occur on the chest and abdomen.
 The rash can be red, red-brown, or skin colored.
 Treatment usually is not required, but sometimes a topical steroid medication, such as hydrocortisone, may help.

 Bacterial and fungus infections

 - Fungal infections: A yeast-like fungus called "Candida albicans" is responsible for many of the fungal infections affecting people with diabetes.
 Women in particular are prone to infection with this fungus in the vagina.
 Other commonly seen areas of infection include the corners of the mouth with what is known as "angular cheilitis," which feels like small cuts on the corners of the mouth.
 Fungus also can occur in between the toes and fingers and in the nails (onychomycosis).
-This fungus creates itchy, bright red rashes, often surrounded by tiny blisters and scales.
+This fungus creates itchy, bright red rashes, often surrounded by tiny blisters, pus bumps, and scales.
 These infections most often occur in warm, moist folds of the skin.
 Three common fungal infections are: jock itch (red, itchy area on the genitals and the inside of the thighs), athlete's foot (affects the skin between the toes), and ringworm (ring-shaped, scaly patches that can itch or blister and appear on the feet, groin, chest and abdomen, scalp, or nails).
 Medicines that kill the fungus are usually needed to treat these infections.
 A potentially fatal fungal infection with Mucormycosis is seen in people with diabetes.
 The infection usually starts in the nasal cavities and can spread to the eyes and brain.